 And crucially, unlike SEO PowerSuite, all this data is in the same report.

-Another advantage of Semrush is how it presents its keyword difficulty score (pictured below).
+Another advantage of Semrush is how it presents its keyword difficulty score (see my screenshot below).

 Unlike SEO PowerSuite, Semrush displays a keyword’s difficulty score front and center in its keyword overview, making it easy to quickly assess how hard it will be to rank for that keyword.